ktrnthsnr/pwd-generator/README.md

 # Password Generator

 ## Description
-Tool to assist the user to generate a random password based on criteria they’ve selected.
+Tool to assist the user in generating a random password based on criteria they’ve selected.

 ## Built With
 * HTML